osv77ldo/angular-demo-technologies-frontend/README.md

 ## Backend API

-In order to run and test the app, please check the backend nodeJs app [Angular CLI README](https://github.com/osv77ldo/nodejs-demo-technologies-backend).
+In order to run and test the app, please check the backend nodeJs app [TechnologiesApp - Backend NodeJS](https://github.com/osv77ldo/nodejs-demo-technologies-backend).